Toffery/airplane_segmentation/README.md

 # Airplane image segmentation

-Using PSP-Net for image segmentation, especially airplane segmentation.
+Using PSP-Net for image segmentation, especially for airplane segmentation.

 The base contains original images: